Molecular sensor: Applications of Chemosensors

 Chemosensors have been incorporated through surface functionalization onto particles and beads such as metal based nanoparticles, quantum dots, carbon-based particles and into soft materials such as polymers to facilitate their various applications.

 Other receptors are sensitive not to a specific molecule but to a molecular compound class, these chemosensors are used in array- (or microarray) based sensors.
-Array-based sensors utilise analyte binding by the differential receptors.
+Array-based sensors utilize analyte binding by the differential receptors.
 One example is the grouped analysis of several tannic acids that accumulate in ageing Scotch whisky in oak barrels.
 The grouped results demonstrated a correlation with the age but the individual components did not.
 A similar receptor can be used to analyze tartrates in wine.

-The application of chemosensors in cellular imaging is particularly promising as most biological process are now monitored by using imaging technologies such as confocal fluorescence and superresolution microscopy, among others.
+The application of chemosensors in cellular imaging is particularly promising as most biological process are now monitored by using imaging technologies such as confocal fluorescence and super resolution microscopy, among others.

 The compound saxitoxin is a neurotoxin found in shellfish and a chemical weapon.
 An experimental sensor for this compound is again based on PET.
 Interaction of saxitoxin with the sensor's crown ether moiety kills its PET process towards the fluorophore and fluorescence is switched from off to on.
-The unusual boron moiety makes sure the fluorescence takes place in the visible light part of the electromagnetic spectrum.
+The unusual boron moiety causes the fluorescence to occur in the visible light part of the electromagnetic spectrum.

+Chemosensors also have applications in chemistry, biochemistry, immunology, physiology, medicine and landmine detection.
+In 2003, Czarnik outlined a way to use chemosensors to track glucose levels in diabetic patients which, along with contributions from others, created an FDA-approved implantable continuous glucose monitor.